Our tutorial will guide you step-by-step how to crochet block stitch projects.

 Or perhaps some baby booties in a soft grey and light pink.
 You could even turn it into bright, colorful pillows and poufs!

-How to Crochet Block Stitch
+Patterns to Use the Block Crochet Stitch

 The baby blanket pattern by Deborah O’Leary